 Solder the three pins on the heatsink fitted 7805 regular as shown.
-It's fine for the heatsink to sit at an angle away from the PCB, it doesn't need to sit completely flush and parallel.
+It's good for the heatsink to sit at an angle away from the PCB, it shouldn't sit completely flush and parallel as it reduces heat dissipation.